 Gloria Simo (1997), an NIU MPA alumna and former MPA Coordinator, began teaching at University of Arkansas at Little Rock after completing her dissertation on the success of housing programs.
 She is now teaching at DePaul University.

-Vidu Soni (1997) is a member of the faculty at Central Michigan University; her dissertation examined diversity in the U.S. Environmental Protection Agency and an article from her dissertation was recently published in Public Administration Review.
+Vidu Soni (1997) completed her disertation on the diversity in the U.S. Environmental Protection Agency and an article from her dissertation was published in Public Administration Review.